 20 About two and a half feet.

 21 It is unclear what exactly is meant; another suggestion is "four-times kneaded."

-464 ἀλεξιάρη παίδων εὐκηλ- Σ Proclus Etym.codd. test.: ἀλεξιάρης 'Διδωνέος κηλ- West every year calling from above out of the clouds22: she brings the sign for plowing and indicates the season of winter rain, and this gnaws the heart of the man without oxen.
+464 ἀλεξιάρη παίδων εὐκηλ. ΣProclus Etym.codd. test.: ἀλεξιάρης ἀλιδωνέος κηλ.
+West

+(448) Take notice, when you hear the voice of the crane every year calling from above out of the clouds:22 she brings the sign for plowing and indicates the season of winter rain, and this gnaws the heart of the man without oxen.
 That is the time to fatten the curving-horned oxen indoors: for it is easy to say, "Give me a pair of oxen and a cart," but it is also easy to refuse, saying, "There is already work at hand for my oxen."
 The man who is wealthy only in his mind says that he will put together his cart-the fool, he does not know this: one hundred are the boards of a cart, take care to lay them up in your house beforehand.

-(458) When the plowing-time first shows itself to mortals, set out for it, both your slaves and yourself, plowing by dry and by wet in the plowing-season, hastening very early, so that your fields will be filled.
-Turn the soil over in the spring, land left fallow in the summer will not disappoint you; sow the fallow land while the field is still brittle.
+(458) When the plowing time first shows itself to mortals, set out for it, both your slaves and yourself, plowing by dry and by wet in the plowing season, hastening very early, so that your fields will be filled.
+Turn the soil over in the spring; land left fallow in the summer will not disappoint you; sow the fallow land while the field is still brittle.
 Fallow land is an averter of death, a soother of children.

-(465) Pray to Zeus of the land and to hallowed Demeter to make Demeter's holy grain ripen heavy, as you begin plowing at the very start, when you have taken the end of the plow-tail in your hand and have come down with the goad upon the oxen's backs while they draw the yoke-pole by its leather strap.
+(465) Pray to Zeus of the land and to hallowed Demeter to make Demeter's holy grain ripen heavy, as you begin plowing at the very start, when you have taken the end of the plow tail in your hand and have come down with the goad upon the oxen's backs while they draw the yoke pole by its leather strap.
 Just a little behind, let another man, a slave holding a mattock, make toil for the birds by covering up the seed: for good management is the best for mortal human beings, bad management the worst.
-In this way the ears of corn will bend towards the ground in their ripeness, if afterwards the Olympian himself grants them a fine result; you will drive the spider-webs away from the storage-vessels, and I anticipate that you will rejoice as you draw on the means of life that are indoors.
+In this way the ears of wheat will bend toward the ground in their ripeness, if afterward the Olympian himself grants them a fine result; you will drive the spiderwebs away from the storage vessels, and I anticipate that you will rejoice as you draw on the means of life that are indoors.
 You will arrive at bright spring in good shape and will not gape at other people; but some other man will stand in need of you.